This is article #16 out of 50 in The Startup Marketing Playbook.

 While it sounds like a simple process, there are many opportunities to make a mistake when importing data.
 To ensure it gets done right, let’s break down that process, step by step:

 1. Acquire contacts through multiple sources

-Contacts will enter your marketing world many different ways.
+Contacts will enter your marketing world in many different ways.
 The category “offline sources” includes old email lists, conference attendees who visited your booth and registrants from a webinar that you co-hosted with a partner.
 Each of these sources likely starts out as an Excel spreadsheet.

 2. Standardize and clean data

 You now need to get that spreadsheet into the right format.
-If done incorrectly, this can create a big mess in your CRM.
+Done incorrectly, this can create a big mess in your CRM.
 The old saying “garbage data in, garbage data out” always holds true.
 Therefore, we need to ensure you are only importing clean, quality data.
 A few things to consider here:

 - Ensure all names are properly capitalized